-Leadership and management for all doctors
+About our Leadership and management guidance

 Being a good doctor means more than simply being a good clinician.
 In their day-to-day role doctors can provide leadership to their colleagues and vision for the organisations in which they work and for the profession as a whole.
 However, unless doctors are willing to contribute to improving the quality of services and to speak up when things are wrong, patient care is likely to suffer.